TekhneDev/TekhneDev/README.md

 ## Fun facts

-- I love photography, you can check my non-profit hobbyst work on [Vsco](https://vsco.co/carlammariana/gallery)
+- I love photography, you can check my non-profit hobbyst work on [Vsco](https://vsco.co/carlammariana/gallery).
-- I am gearhead, lol, and I **love** riding motorcycles
+- I am gearhead, lol, and I **love** riding motorcycles!
-- I **absolutely** love all sorts of animals, I have one amazing cat, his name is Jorge, had dogs, fish, birds, and other stuff as well
+- I **absolutely** love all sorts of animals, I have one amazing cat, his name is Jorge, had dogs, fish, birds, and other stuff as well!
-- I'm an adult with a late-diagnose of ADHD and CAPD and which makes my life not very easy, especially for creating things
+- I'm an adult with a late-diagnose of ADHD and CAPD and which makes my life not very easy, especially for creating things.

 ###